-Togo’s political landscape is dominated by the five following main parties, all of which have seats in the parliament: the presidential party, Union for the Republic (Union pour la Republique or UNIR) has 62 seats; the National Alliance for Change (Alliance Nationale pour le Changement or ANC) has 19 seats; the Action Committee for Renewal (Comité d’Action pour le Renouveau or CAR) has six seats; the Union of Forces for Change (Union des Forces du Changement or UFC) has three seats; and Sursaut National has one seat.
+President Faure Gnassingbe was re-elected for a third, five-year term of office in 2015.
+Jean-Pierre Fabre, the leading opposition candidate, obtained 35% of the vote.
+The new government comprised 24 ministers, and was led by a new Prime Minister, Komi Selom Klassou.
+Togo’s political landscape is dominated by five main parties, all of which have seats in parliament: in early 2017, the presidential party, Union for the Republic (UNIR), had 62 seats; the National Alliance for Change (ANC), 19 seats; the Action Committee for Renewal (CAR), six seats; the Union of Forces for Change (UFC), three seats; and Sursaut National, one seat.

 In August 2017, Togo saw the start of a growing number of protests, some focused on the reinstatement of the 1992 constitution that set a two-term limit on the presidential office.
 The opposition’s rejection of a draft bill that had excluded key provisions of the 1992 constitution, and its non-participation in September in a parliamentary vote on it, could lead to a referendum.

 Togo’s recent economic performance has been relatively robust.
 Over the past five years, GDP growth has averaged 5.5%, higher than most Sub-Saharan economies.
 Although Togo has been subject to negative shocks, including economic slowdown in nearby Nigeria and lower commodity prices for its main exports, phosphates and clinker, its government has pursued an ambitious public investment program that—in 2015/16—helped sustain aggregate demand.